 No. VAGO recommendation Action Completion date 1 Department of Environment, Land, Water and Planning Baw Baw Shire Council, Campaspe Shire Council, Nillumbik Shire Council and Yarra Ranges Shire Council: Accept Actions: 1.
 Nillumbik will write a letter to the Minister for Planning seeking clearer guidance for addressing illegal veg 1.
 1 August 2022 to send letter. work together and consult with other councils and stakeholders to: • confirm the root causes for non-compliance with native vegetation regulations • determine the staff resources, budget resources, removal; greater PIN penalty points and direction on how to offset illegal native veg removal.
 We will copy other peri-urban Councils into this letter.
-2. 1 July 2022 to update delegate report templates ;. policy, project, reporting, legislative requirements and intervention required to effectively implement the native vegetation regulations • review guidance documentation clarifying how councils must apply and independently verify the mitigation hierarchy in assessing applicants to ensure that councils approve removal as a last resort after avoidance and minimisation.
+1 July 2022 to update delegate report templates. policy, project, reporting, legislative requirements and intervention required to effectively implement the native vegetation regulations • review guidance documentation clarifying how councils must apply and independently verify the mitigation hierarchy in assessing applicants to ensure that councils approve removal as a last resort after avoidance and minimisation.
 (See Section 3.2).
 2. Nillumbik was one of two Councils found to be appropriately applying the mitigation hierarchy.
 This can be further refined by updating delegate report templates to include the 3 step hierarchy in the template of the report.
 2 Baw Baw Shire Council, Campaspe Shire Council, Nillumbik Shire Council and Yarra Ranges Shire Council: Accept Actions: 1.
-30 Septembe 2022 er develop and implement controls and processes to: We will develop a new register in our CRM (customer relationship management) system that will record all 2.
-1 July 2022 enable them to accurately identify, track and report on the native vegetation permits planning permits issued that have granted approval to remove native vegetation 3. n/a they issue, and unauthorised and exempted clearing in their areas of responsibility. under Clause 52.17 of the Planning Scheme.
-This will allow Council to generate 4.
-1 October 2022 and an especialismity. reports from the CRM to accurately report on the 5.
+We will develop a new 1.
+30 September 2022 develop and implement controls and processes to: register in our CRM (customer relationship management) system that will record all 2.
+1 July 2022 enable them to accurately identify, track and report on planning permits issued that have granted approval to 3. n/a the native vegetation permits they issue, and unauthorised and exempted clearing in remove native vegetation under Clause 52.17 of the Planning Scheme.
+This will 4.
+1 October 2022 their areas of responsibility. allow Council to generate reports from the CRM to accurately report on the 5.
 1 October 2022